 Elizabeth Barrett Browning was born in 1806 in Durham, England.
-She was the first born out of twelve children, was educated at home through the works of Milton and Shakespeare.
+She was the firstborn out of twelve children, was educated at home through the works of Milton and Shakespeare.
 She also began writing poetry at a young age, finishing her first epic poem at the age of twelve.
 Browning also suffered from a number of maladies from a young age, particularly a lung ailment for which she took morphine for the rest of her life.
-As a teenager Browning taught herself Hebrew, and studied Greek classics.
+As a teenager, Browning taught herself Hebrew and studied Greek classics.

 It was in 1826 the Browning anonymously published her first collection, An Essay on Mind and Other Poems.
-During this time period Browning’s family suffered financial troubles and ended up settling in London.
+During this time period, Browning’s family suffered financial troubles and ended up settling in London.
 In the 1830’s Browning first started getting attention for her work.
 She wrote The Seraphim and Other Poems in 1838 through which she expressed traditional Christian beliefs, which were very dear to her, through Greek tragedies.

 The following years of Browning’s life were filled with illness and loss.
-She spent a yea living with her brother Edward at the sea of Torquay.
+She spent a year living with her brother Edward at the sea of Torquay.
 Edward died while sailing there and Browning returned home, living as a recluse for the next five years. in 1844 she published Poems and she met the writer Robert Browning.
 The two began a romance that was opposed by Elizabeth’s father, eloping in 1846.
 The collection that is generally considered her best work, Sonnets from the Portuguese, was published in 1850.
 After publishing a number of works about social injustice, Elizabeth died in Florence in 1861.